Aveglia/vAMPirus/docs/HelpDocumentation.md

 ## Changes in version 2.0.0

-1. Added Minimum Entropy Decomposition analysis using the oligotyping program produced by the Meren Lab.
+1. (EXPERIMENTAL) Added Minimum Entropy Decomposition analysis using the oligotyping program produced by the Meren Lab.
 This allows for sequence clustering based on sequence positions of interest (biologically meaningful) or top positions with the highest Shannon's Entropy (read more here: https://merenlab.org/software/oligotyping/ ; and below).

 2. Added more useful taxonomic classification of sequences leveraging the RVDB annotation database and/or NCBI taxonomy files (read more below).